 For most chroniclers of recent history, April 22, 1970, the first Earth Day, marks the beginning of the modern environmental movement.
 It was a different time in so many ways.
-Instead of SUVs and hybrids, muscle cars and big sedans dominated the roads, guzzling leaded gas at an average cost of 35 cents per gallon.
+Instead of SUVs and hybrids, muscle cars and big multiton sedans dominated the roads, guzzling leaded gas at an average cost of 35 cents per gallon.
 The exhaust spewed out their tailpipes mixed with industrial emissions that buried many American cities under a blanket of smog.

 As with air pollution, the nascent beginnings of controlling water pollution began with the Water Pollution Control Act of 1948.
-But as we know, it didn’t stop polluted rivers from burning, fish from dying and poisoned water from threatening human health.
+But as we know, it didn’t stop polluted rivers from burning, fish from dying, and poisoned water from threatening human health.
 In 1972, broad amendments to the law became what is now known as the Clean Water Act.

 The following year, 1973, Congress passed the Endangered Species Act (ESA).
 Administered by the U.S. Fish and Wildlife Service, the ESA was designed to protect and recover imperiled species and the ecosystems upon which they depend.

 The political winds shifted in 1980 with the election of Ronald Reagan, who, as Steven Cohen writes, appointed an “anti-environmental administrator of EPA, Anne Gorsuch-Burford, and an even more reactionary Secretary of the Interior, James Watt.”
-Even then bipartisan support for environmental protection was so strong that Reagan was forced to tap EPA’s first administrator William (“Mr. Clean”) Ruckelshaus to clean up the mess left by Gorsuch-Burford.
+Even then, bipartisan support for environmental protection was so strong that Reagan was forced to tap EPA’s first administrator William (“Mr. Clean”) Ruckelshaus, to clean up the mess left by Gorsuch-Burford.

-The legacy of the first Earth Day and the subsequent environmental regulation enacted four decades ago remain with us to this day, to the benefit of all life on earth.
+The legacy of the first Earth Day and the subsequent environmental regulation enacted four decades ago remain with us to this day, to the benefit of all life on Earth.
 But the challenges we face today we had only begun to imagine back then, barely given a public forum, if discussed at all.

 Because it does.